HYDER THEATRE

 Completed in 2024

-Early design studies for the interior of the John Cunningham Student Centre at the Scots College, conceived of a Theatrette, a space where groups of a hundred or so could assemble for the exchange of ideas, presentations, lively discussion and debate.
-The space is a double side chamber with rows of seating on terracing facing each other across the ‘floor’ [think House of Commons] to encourage spirited exchange.
-There are plenty of precedents for this arrangement [political, religious] the College wanted to create an intimate chamber, richly decorated and detailed.
+The vision for the interior of the JCSC, conceived of a Theatrette, a space for groups to assemble for the exchange of ideas, presentations, lively discussion and debate.
+It’s a double-sided chamber with rows of terraced seating facing each other across the ‘floor’ [think House of Commons] to encourage spirited exchange.
+There are plenty of precedents for this arrangement [political & religious].

 Fibrous plaster mouldings for the Waratah, ceiling mouldings, cornice and column claddings were developed in collaboration with Roger Bailey / BAILEY INTERIORS.
 Rubber moulds for the plaster were taken from 3D printed profiles.
 We designed components and prepared 3D files, Roger and his team resolved fabrication interface.
 We first collaborated on fibrous plaster detailing for the 2021 Harry Triguboff Auditorium reconstruction project.